 As mentioned, a switch also splits a connection (to the router) into multiple ones.
 In this case, the uplink connection—the one that connects the switch to the router— decides the uplink bandwidth for all devices connected to the switch’s other ports.

-Specifically, suppose the uplink is a Gigabit connection and you have five wired devices connected to a Gigabit switch.
-In that case, these five devices will share this 1000Mbps link when connecting to the Internet or communicating with any local network device that’s not connected to the same switch.
+Specifically, suppose a switch’s uplink is a Gigabit connection, and you have five Gigabit wired devices connected to its LAN ports.
+In that case, these five devices will share this 1000Mbps uplink bandwidth when connecting to the Internet or communicating with any local network device that’s not connected to the same switch.
 Simple math is that each will get 200Mbps at most when all five are active at the same time.

 For this reason, many switches use a faster-grade port for the uplink.
 For example, a Gigabit switch might have a 2.5Gbps or faster uplink port.
 A 2.5Gbps switch might have a 5Gbps or 10Gbps uplink port.
-Most consumer-grade 10Gbps switches use 10Gbps uplink port, though enterprise-class switches may use a faster-than-10Gbps port, such as a SFP28, which has 25Gbps bandwidth.
+Most consumer-grade 10Gbps switches use a 10Gbps uplink port, though enterprise-class switches may use a faster-than-10Gbps port, such as an SFP28, which supports 25Gbps.

 Not sure of the difference between a typical (RJ45) network port and an SFP?
 The cabinet below includes a crash course.